-The Company may experience fluctuations in its operating results due to a number of factors, including: (i) changes in the values of investments made by the Group; (ii) changes in the Group's operating expenses; (iii) occupancy rates and rental income; (iv) the degree to which the Company encounters competition; and (v) general economic and market conditions.
-Such variability may lead to volatility in the trading price of the Shares and cause the Company's results for a particular period not to be indicative of its performance in a future period.
+The Company may experience fluctuations in its operating results due to a number of factors, including: (i) changes in the values of investments made by the Group; (ii) changes in the Group's

 The Company's performance will depend to a significant extent on property values in the United Kingdom.
 A decrease in property values and/or rental income may materially and adversely impact the Net Asset Value and earnings of the Company.
-Conversely, any significant upturn in the UK property market and the availability of credit to the UK property sector may also have a materially adverse effect upon the Company's ability to acquire properties and ultimately upon the Net Asset Value and the ability of the Company to generate revenues.
+Conversely, any significant upturn in the London property market and the availability of credit to the London property sector may also have a materially adverse effect upon the Company's ability to acquire properties and ultimately upon the Net Asset Value and the ability of the Company to generate revenues.